QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ensuring the proposed architecture can handle the complex and dynamic network scenarios for network operations and management.

-## Human-in-the-loop
+### Human-in-the-loop

 This allows human experts to provide guidance and make critical decisions when necessary.
 By involving human in the process, the archiecture can leverage their insights and experience, ensuring AI actions align with organizational goals.

-## Interoperability via Open Standards
+### Interoperability via Open Standards

 standardized protocols and interfaces facilitate smooth communication from various vendors.

-## Feedback-driven Improvement
+### Feedback-driven Improvement

-## Scalability and Flexibility
+### Scalability and Flexibility

 # AI in Network Operation: A collection of Use Cases

 AI Agent could help in the following three phases which are usually mentioned in network management:

-* Day 0: Network Planning and Design: includes the understanding of user intent, generation of solutions, and simulation for decision-making.
+* Network Planning and Design: includes the understanding of user intent, generation of solutions, and simulation for decision-making.
-* Day 1: Service Deployment: includes the construction of the physical network, as well as intent understanding, pre-deployment simulation, automated configuration, post-deployment validation, and other capabilities to enhance the efficiency and accuracy of network configuration for service deployment.
+* Service Deployment: includes the construction of the physical network, as well as intent understanding, pre-deployment simulation, automated configuration, post-deployment validation, and other capabilities to enhance the efficiency and accuracy of network configuration for service deployment.
-* Day 2: Network Monitoring and Troubleshooting: includes intent monitoring, issues identification, solution generation, evaluation and decison-making, solution implementation, and service validation.
+* Network Monitoring and Troubleshooting: includes intent monitoring, issues identification, solution generation, evaluation and decison-making, solution implementation, and service validation.
-* Day N: Network Change and Optimization: involves the design, evaluation, decision-making, implementation, and validation of network configuration changes or optimizations to improve network operation efficiency.
+* Network Change and Optimization: involves the design, evaluation, decision-making, implementation, and validation of network configuration changes or optimizations to improve network operation efficiency.